-Her Majesty The Queen and HRH The Duke of Edinburgh attended The Commonwealth Service: A Celebration of the Commonwealth at Westminster Abbey on Monday 14th March 2016.
-They were accompanied by TRH The Duke and Duchess of Cambridge, HRH Prince Henry of Wales and HRH The Duke of York.
+Her Majesty The Queen and His Royal Highness The Duke of Edinburgh attended The Commonwealth Service: A Celebration of the Commonwealth at Westminster Abbey on Monday 13th March 2017.
+They were accompanied by The Prince of Wales and Duchess of Cornwall, Prince Harry, The Duke of York and The Earl of Wessex.

-The Prime Minister the Rt Hon David Cameron MP attended the Service.
+The Prime Minister, the Rt Hon Theresa May MP, attended the Service.

-In his Bidding the Dean of Westminster, the Very Reverend Dr John Hall, said: 'This year's theme is An Inclusive Commonwealth so, as we give thanks for our diversity of faiths and for the variety of resources and circumstances of our countries, let us pray that we may be united in one common bond of mutual support and friendship.'
-He added a reference to the suffering of the people of Fiji following the recent cyclone.
+In his Bidding the Dean of Westminster, the Very Reverend Dr John Hall, said: ‘We celebrate this year the Commonwealth as a builder of peace.
+As we give thanks for diversity of faiths, of resources and circumstances in our countries, we must pray that we may be united in peace and friendship and together promote peace in our divided world.’

-The Commonwealth Secretary-General His Excellency Kamalesh Sharma led the Act of Affirmation to the Commonwealth.
+The Commonwealth Secretary-General, Baroness of Scotland of Asthal QC, led the Act of Affirmation to the Commonwealth.